mgiliver/GitFundamentals/README.txt

 Hello, again
 Updating README with new information
-Sharing remotely is fun and easy again
+Sharing remotely is fun and easy againFeature2 Feature2 changes